MrEliasen/node-boiler/README.md

 1. Clone or download repository
 2. Run `yarn/npm install`
 3. Rename `.env-example` to `.env`
-    - Make any necessary changes to the .env file
+    - Make any necessary changes to the .env file.
+The "Secrets" are mandatory, and should be 64 characters long.
 4. Run `yarn/npm run dev`

 ## Serving